longhorn/website/content/kb/troubleshooting-volume-cannot-attach-due-to-orphan-pending-node-id-or-longhorn-ui-ad-ticket.md

 ## Symptoms

-After upgrading Longhorn from v1.4.x to v1.5.x, sometimes Longhorn volume cannot attach anymore so the workload which uses the volume stuck in pending state.
+In some situations, volumes are unable to attach after Longhorn is upgraded from v1.4.x to v1.5.x.
+Workloads that use the affected volumes become stuck in the *Pending* state.

 ## Reason